QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 - If you write a function, take its gradient, and then modify the function, you need to call ``Zygote.refresh()`` or else the gradient will be out of sync.
 This may not apply for Julia 1.3+.
 - It provides no features for getting Jacobians, so you would have to ask for each row of the Jacobian separately.
 That said, you probably want to use  ``ForwardDiff.jl`` for Jacobians if the dimension of the output is similar to the dimension of the input.
-- You cannot, in the current release, use mutating functions (e.g. modify a value in an array/etc.) although that feature is in progress
+- You cannot, in the current release, use mutating functions (e.g. modify a value in an array/etc.) although that feature is in progress.
 - Compiling can be very slow for complicated functions.

 Optimization
 ===============

-There are a large number of packages intended to be used for optimization in Julia
+There are a large number of packages intended to be used for optimization in Julia.

-Part of the reason for the diversity of options is that Julia makes it possible to efficiently implement a large number of variations on optimization routines
+Part of the reason for the diversity of options is that Julia makes it possible to efficiently implement a large number of variations on optimization routines.

-The other reason is that different types of optimization problems require different algorithms
+The other reason is that different types of optimization problems require different algorithms.

 Optim.jl
 ---------------------

-A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate function is the `Optim.jl <https://github.com/JuliaNLSolvers/Optim.jl>`_ package
+A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate function is the `Optim.jl <https://github.com/JuliaNLSolvers/Optim.jl>`_ package.

-By default, the algorithms in ``Optim.jl`` target minimization rather than maximization, so if a function is called ``optimize`` it will mean minimization
+By default, the algorithms in ``Optim.jl`` target minimization rather than maximization, so if a function is called ``optimize`` it will mean minimization.

 Univariate Functions on Bounded Intervals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `Univariate optimization <http://julianlsolvers.github.io/Optim.jl/stable/user/minimization/#minimizing-a-univariate-function-on-a-bounded-interval>`_
-defaults to a robust hybrid optimization routine called `Brent's method <https://en.wikipedia.org/wiki/Brent%27s_method>`_
+defaults to a robust hybrid optimization routine called `Brent's method <https://en.wikipedia.org/wiki/Brent%27s_method>`_.

 .. code-block:: julia